Brutenis/Repeater-Field-JS/README.md

 # Customization
-The RepeaterField constructor accepts parameters that let you change element values, define field types, add more elements to rows, wrap fields in divs, etc.
+The RepeaterField constructor accepts parameters that let you predefine data, change element values, define field types, add more elements to rows, wrap fields in divs, etc.

 Here is a example of the parameter object: